smruti-banty/react-vite-projects/readme.md

 - Most of the project written in typescript.
 - Takes special care about all the types like react state, props etc.

 NOTE: In some part of the code you can see some bad ui.
 If you have a better ui please generate a pull request.
-This will a great help.
+This will be a great help.

 ## Project lists
 - [x] hello-react